eideeivindsen/react-beginner-course-day-1/01-components/README.md

 <br><br>

 ## Component
 In React, a component is essentialy a function that returns React content to render on screen.
 A component can be used multiple times in an application, and is isolated from other components.
 The component below is a function without any paramaters, that returns the JSX content `<p>Hello world!</p>`.
+Note that component names are capitalized.
 ```jsx
 // greeting.jsx
 const Greeting = () => <p>Hello world!</p>